JanWielemaker/clingo/README.md

 yet settled) representation as a Prolog term.
 The program can be asked for its stable models (if any) on backtracking.
 A model is represented as a Prolog list of ground _atoms_ in the predicate logic sense.
-The interface suppors Clingo's abilities to deal with external data and a changing world:
+The interface supports Clingo's abilities to deal with external data and a changing world:

   - Clingo atoms may refer to a Prolog predicate